CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 # (English) Installation steps

 **HostFact:**
-1. Create a custom text field, for example 'DPA', in HostFact by navigation to /Pro/customclientfields.php?page=add.
-Write down your entered 'Veldcode'.
+1. Create a custom text field, called 'DPA' for example, in HostFact by heading to /Pro/customclientfields.php?page=add.
+Write down the 'Veldcode' you entered.
 2. Create an email template by navigating to /Pro/templates.php?page=email.
-This email will be send to your debtor after agreeing.
+This email will be sent to your debtor after they have agreed to the DPA.
 Once it's saved, click on the newly created email template.
-In the URL you find the template id.
+In the URL you find the template ID at the end.
 It's shown in the URL like: &id=6.
-The ID is 6, write that down.
+In this case, the ID is 6, write that down.

 **FTP:**
 1. Download and unpack the ZIP: https://github.com/CyberfusionNL/HostFact-Verwerkersovereenkomst/archive/master.zip
-2. After unpacking the ZIP click on the folder 'klantenpaneel', continue clicking on the folder 'custom'.
+2. After unpacking the ZIP, click the folder 'klantenpaneel' and continue by clicking the folder 'custom'.
-3. Upload the complete 'plugins' folder to your your own '/klantenpaneel/custom/' directory on your server.
+3. Upload the entire 'plugins' folder to your your own '/klantenpaneel/custom/' directory on your server.
-4. Open the config file: '/klantenpaneel/custom/plugins/dpa/config.php'.
-Change all 'replaceme' by the correct value.
+4. Open the config file '/klantenpaneel/custom/plugins/dpa/config.php'.
+Change all example 'replaceme' values with the correct values.
 5. Finally, upload the PDF containing your DPA to the folder '/klantenpaneel/custom/plugins/dpa/docs/'.
-Make sure the filename is exactly as entered in your config file.
+Make sure the file name is entered correctly in your config file.

-*Note: if no PDF has been uploaded 'docs' folder and entered in the config file, visitors of the `klantenpaneel` will see a message saying that the DPA can be signed soon.*
+*Note: if no PDF has been uploaded 'docs' folder and/or entered in the config file, debtors will see a message saying that the DPA can be signed soon in the `klantenpaneel`.*

 # (Dutch) Installatiestappen

 **HostFact:**
-1. Maak een custom text field, bijvoorbeeld 'DPA', aan in HostFact door te navigeren naar /Pro/customclientfields.php?page=add.
+1. Maak een custom text field, bijvoorbeeld genaamd 'DPA', aan in HostFact door te navigeren naar /Pro/customclientfields.php?page=add.
 Noteer de door jou ingevoerde veldcode.
 2. Creeër een email template door te navigeren naar /Pro/templates.php?page=email.
 Deze e-mail wordt naar de debiteur verstuurd na het accepteren.
 Zodra het email template is opgeslagen, vind je aan het einde van de URL het template ID.
 Bijvoorbeeld: "&id=6" (zonder "").
-Noteer dit ID (in dit geval: 6).
+Het ID is in dit geval 6.
+Noteer deze.

 **FTP:**
 1. Download en pak de ZIP uit: https://github.com/CyberfusionNL/HostFact-Verwerkersovereenkomst/archive/master.zip
 2. Nadat de ZIP is uitgepakt: open de map 'klantenpaneel', en open vervolgens de map 'custom'.
 3. Upload de volledige map 'plugins' naar je eigen '/klantenpaneel/custom/' map.
 4. Open het configuratiebestand '/klantenpaneel/custom/plugins/dpa/config.php'.
 Wijzig de voorbeeldwaarden 'replaceme' met de correcte waarden.
-5. Upload de PDF met de DPA naar de map '/klantenpaneel/custom/plugins/dpa/docs/'.
+5. Upload tot slot de PDF met de DPA naar de map '/klantenpaneel/custom/plugins/dpa/docs/'.
 Bevestig dat de naam van het PDF-bestand correct is opgegeven in het configuratiebestand.

 *Let op: als er geen PDF is geüpload naar de map 'docs' en/of opgegeven in het configuratiebestand, dan zien debiteuren in het `klantenpaneel` een bericht dat de DPA binnenkort getekend kan worden.*